alankent/ComfyUI-OA-360-Clip/README.md

 A ComfyUI custom node for extracting perspective views from 360° equirectangular images with an interactive drag-and-drop crop interface.

+Why?
+Because I want to do camera shots from different angles with a consistent background.
+One way to do that is to generate a 360 image, then take background snips from that image.
+But you need to undo the curviture introduced by 360 photos, hence this extension.

 ## Features

 - **360° Image Support**: Extract perspective views from equirectangular 360° images using gnomonic projection